 If determined necessary by our doctor, your child’s eyes may be dilated with the use of eye drops.
 Dilation is a procedure that increases the size of a patient’s pupils.
 This allows the doctor to look at the retina and optic nerve and determine their level of health.
 If this is the case, the half Helen team will provide your child with a pair of disposable sunglasses to wear until the effects of the drops wear off.
 For more information on dilation, click here.

-Taking care of your glasses
+Taking care of your new glasses!

 Clean your glasses daily